fbpx

 What Are Hamburger Menus and Where Did They Come From?

 A hamburger menu icon is a button or toggle that looks like three horizontal lines stacked on top of each other.
-It is used in mobile apps and responsive web design to hide navigation options behind a compact menu that only shows when activated.
+It is used in and responsive web design to hide navigation options behind a compact menu that only shows when activated.

 The hamburger icon was popularized in the early 2000s with the rise of smartphones and responsive web design.
 The icon was meant to be a familiar metaphor for a menu that users could tap to see navigation options on smaller screens.